What Does it Mean to be Masculine or Feminine?

 My daughter and I had a wonderful camping trip.
 Nature is our place of peace.
 We were very busy relaxing and surviving in the wilderness amongst the mountain lions, bobcats, beautiful wildflowers, giant black beetles, waving trees, howling packs of coyotes near our campsite, the constant scurry of woodland creatures, the morning alarm of woodpeckers, the horses that other campers bring, and the soaring angels that are red-tailed hawks.
-She took the photos of nature; and while we have spotted these wild animals, we don’t tend to hang around to take their pictures (these are stock images).
+Gender roles can prevent us from being our fullest selves.
+Integrating all parts of ourselves: masculine and feminine, make us whole.

 Thanks for reading and supporting The Sage Words substack.
 For more articles related to being queer, please see my full seven-piece PRIDE collection (most are only one to three minute reads):